How to remove dirt, stains and scuffs from suede footwear

 Invest in the best shoes you can afford, look after them and they’ll look after you.

 Adding the SonicScrubber boot brush (Footwear System) to your shoe care kit is a smart way to spend less time cleaning your shoes and more getting out and enjoying the world.
+It's available here on our website, from Cotswold Shoes, Amazon, Brantano and other great retailers.

 We hope you found this guide useful.
 Look out for our regular tips for cleaning, homes, cars, bikes, shoes and everything in-between.